sersad-ru/MultiSens/docs/Core.md

 # MultiSens Core API

-All functions are available through static `core` object.
+All functions are available through the static `core` object.

 ## Table of contents
 * [MultiSens Pins](#multisens-pins)